Sustainable Aviation Fuels (SAF) – The Need of the Hour

 Sustainable Aviation Fuels (SAF)

 Air travel is essential to economies and global businesses enabling us to visit, meet and mingle with different people.
-However, the environmental impact of the aviation industry cannot be ignored.
+One cannot ignore the environmental impact of the aviation industry.
 The emergence of Sustainable Aviation Fuels (SAF) as an alternative to conventional aviation fuel looks promising.
 Sustainable Aviation Fuels (SAF) can significantly cut down the industry’s carbon footprints, improve air quality and reduce the dependency on the petroleum industry.

 There are several startups in this space that have come up with innovative solutions and new technologies to minimize the environmental impact of the aviation industry by producing much cleaner and more sustainable fuels.
 Here are some of the companies that have risen to the challenge of sourcing and producing greener fuels that are used in transportation.